 Entities: Persistable objects.
 Usually, entities are objects representing a database row using standard Java properties (like a POJO or a JavaBean).

-Finally, the following code example illustrates the first steps to initialize the database and the core greenDAO classes:
+Finally, the first steps to initialize the database and the core greenDAO classes:

 // do this once, for example in your Application class

 helper = new DaoMaster.DevOpenHelper(this, "notes-db", null);

 daoSession = daoMaster.newSession();

 // do this in your activities/fragments to get hold of a DAO